 Tamoxifen for Breast Cancer Treatment and Prevention

-Findings from a study of more than 13,000 women at high risk for developing breast cancer revealed that women who received tamoxifen for five years developed 49% fewer breast cancers than women who received a placebo for five years.
+Findings from a study of more than 13,000 women at high risk for developing breast cancer revealed that women who received tamoxifen for five years developed fewer breast cancers than women who received a placebo for five years.
+Newer research suggests that taking tamoxifen for 10 years lowers the risk even further.

-Another study in the mid-1990s sponsored by the National Cancer Institute revealed a 45% reduction in breast cancer occurrence among high-risk women who took tamoxifen.
+Another study sponsored by the National Cancer Institute revealed about a 50% reduction in breast cancer occurrence among high-risk women who took tamoxifen.
 The study also showed that tamoxifen reduced the chance of osteoporosis bone fractures of the hip, wrist, and spine by about 32% among study participants.

 Is tamoxifen a safe breast cancer treatment?